 12/23/20: PVRA board has an open seat and is looking for someone to fill the operations seat.
 Email firstname.lastname@example.org if interested.
 Thank you!

-10/28/20: Our treasurer completed 2019-2020 financials, and they have been posted along with additional commentary to our budget page.
+10/28/20: Our treasurer completed 2019-2020 financials, and they have been posted along with additional commentary to our budget page under the "PVRA Board of Directors" tab.
 Elections concluded on 10/26/20.
 Election information emailed to our membership and announced in the September newsletter.
 No candidates came forward in September.
 Board members Chris Delgrosso, Jenn Genus, and John Ferguson ran unopposed, but we still appreciate the many of you who voted and showed your support.
 Needless to say they have been re-elected .
 We greatly appreciated their continued willingness to serve our community.

 The 2020 President's Letter: In case you missed PVRA Board President Chris DelGrosso's letter to the members in the PVNC October 2020 newsletter, we have posted it below.
 Please note this was written in September before our fiscal year had ended and before all income and expenses had been incurred; however, the board had a good estimation of our finances.
 For complete financial information visit the page "Budget Information - 2020" by clicking here.

 Dear Pleasant Valley Neighbors,